garybruckheimer/transformer/README.md

   * nltk

 ## Why This Project?
-I tried to implement the idea in [Attention Is All You Need](https://arxiv.org/abs/1706.03762).
+I tried to implement the idea in the Paper [Attention Is All You Need](https://arxiv.org/abs/1706.03762).
 They authors claimed that their model, the Transformer, outperformed the state-of-the-art one in machine translation with only attention, no CNNs, no RNNs.
-How cool it is!

 At the end of the paper, they promise they will make their code available soon, but apparently it is not so yet.
 I have two goals with this project.
 One is I wanted to have a full understanding of the paper.
 Often it's hard for me to have a good grasp before writing some code for it.
 Another is to share my code with people who are interested in this model before the official code is unveiled.

 ## Differences with the original paper
 I don't intend to replicate the paper exactly.
 Rather, I aim to implement the main ideas in the paper and verify them in a SIMPLE and QUICK way.
 In this respect, some parts in my code are different than those in the paper.
 Among them are